21 Notable alumni of

 -

-Miyamoto Yuriko was a Japanese novelist, short-story writer, social activist, and literary critic active during the Taishō and early Shōwa periods of Japan.
+Miyamoto Yuriko was a Japanese novelist, short-story writer, social activist, and literary critic active during the Taishō and early Shōwa eras of Japan.
 She is best known for her autobiographical fiction and involvement in proletarian and women's liberation movements.

 -